Sunday, October 27, 2019

 The 1990s Disney Animation renaissance continued with The Lion King, their biggest hit (when adjusted for inflation) to date.

 The movie tells the story of young lion and future king Simba (voiced by Jonathan Taylor Thomas as a juvenile and Matthew Broderick as an adult).
 Simba’s father Mufasa (James Earl Jones) is killed by his brother and Simba’s uncle Scar (Jeremy Irons).
-Scar leads Simba to be believe he is responsible for Mufasa’s death and goes into hiding.
+Scar leads Simba to believe he is responsible for Mufasa’s death and goes into hiding.
 Believing Simba has been killed by Hyenas, Scar takes his place as king of the Pride Lands.
 However, Simba is rescued by comic relief duo meerkat Timon (Nathan Lane) and warthog Pumbaa (Ernie Sabella).
 When adult Simba learns of his uncle’s despotic machinations he returns to fight Scar, reclaim his crown and restore order to the Pride Lands.

 Unlike previous blockbusters The Little Mermaid (Ron Clements & John Musker, 1989), Beauty and the Beast (Gary Trousdale & Kirk Wise, 1991) Aladdin (Ron Clements & John Musker, 1992), this movie was not based upon a traditional fairytale.
 Rather, The Lion King was an original property, albeit one which is rooted in theatrical and cinematic classics.
 Dubbed ‘Bamblet’ by the Disney animators, the similarities to Bambi (David Hand, 1941) and William Shakespeare's Hamlet are hard to ignore but somehow The Lion King is more than the sum of it’s parts and never feels derivative of it thematic forefathers.